CRATETV/crate-tv-app/README.md

 - **Secure Admin Panel**: A password-protected page (`/admin`) for content management.
 Authentication is handled by a secure, serverless API endpoint, and the password is stored safely as an environment variable.
 - **Integrated Secure File Uploader**: Upload movie files, trailers, and posters directly to Amazon S3 from the admin panel.
 The system uses secure presigned URLs for fast, direct-to-S3 uploads.
 - **Automated Roku Channel Packager**: A one-click tool in the Admin Panel that generates a complete, ready-to-upload Roku channel ZIP file, automatically configured to pull data from your live web app.
+- **NEW: Analytics Dashboard**: A secure page to view total users, recent sign-ups, sales data from Square, filmmaker payout reports, and movie view counts.

 ---